Pheithar/PokemonBattleBot/FullAttackBot/README.md

 # Full Attack Bot

-## First attempt: hardcoded bot

 This bot is the most basic one.
 It just going to attack with its strongest move all the time, if it has any attack that has type advantage or is neutral.
-Otherwise, it will change to the Pokémon in the team with an attack that has advantage.
-If there is none, it will change to a Pokémon with type advantage.
-If there is none, it will change to a Pokémon with neutral types.
+Otherwise, it will change to the Pokemon in the team with an attack that has advantage.
+If there is none, it will change to a Pokemon with type advantage.
+If there is none, it will change to a Pokemon with neutral types.
 Lastly, if there are none, it will select a random attack.

 Here is a simplification in pseudo-code of the algorithm: